Polkadot-Blockchain-Academy/pba-content/syllabus/5-FRAME/Weights_and_Benchmarking/Benchmarking_slides.md

 - We use the same WeightInfo formula, but using the values that we queried from storage as part of executing the extrinsic.
 - This only allows you to **decrease** the final weight.
 Nothing will happen if you return a bigger weight than the initial weight.

 ---

+# Questions?

+In another presentation we will cover some of the things we learned while benchmarking, and best practices.

+---

+# Benchmarking Exercise